s-torneo/mqtt-grafana-backend-panel-plugins/README.md

 - DEMO_PORT={your_port} docker-compose up --build

 This docker-compose start two containers, one with grafana and one with nginx.
-An example of datasource (grafana backend plugin) and of dashboard is loaded directly by docker-compose.
+An example of datasource (grafana backend plugin) and some dashboards are loaded directly by docker-compose.

 You can access to the Grafana to the address: http://localhost:{your_port}.